ajdiaz/timeline/man/tl-tutorial.7.md

 tl tl min-score:10
 ```

-This example will shown only events with more than 10 points.
-By default negative
+This example will show only events with more than 10 points.
+By default, negative
 messages will be ignored.

 # GET POST INFORMATION